The testing pyramid: Strategic software testing for Agile teams

 Benefits of the testing pyramid

 The testing pyramid encourages a balanced and targeted approach to automated testing.
 It aims to prevent over-reliance on any one type of test, such as E2E tests, which are often more brittle and expensive to maintain.
 The model helps teams catch more bugs at the lower levels of the pyramid, where they are cheaper and easier to fix.
-Simultaneously, it ensures sufficient E2E testing to confirm that the system functions correctly.
+At the same time, it ensures sufficient E2E testing to confirm that the system functions correctly.

-Furthermore, this model promotes efficient resource allocation.
-You perform numerous low-cost unit tests but fewer complex and pricey E2E tests.
-The pyramid structure facilitates faster feedback — starting with numerous unit tests lets you quickly identify and resolve issues.
+This model also promotes efficient resource allocation.
+Teams run numerous low-cost unit tests but fewer complex and pricey E2E tests.
+The pyramid structure speeds up feedback — starting with numerous unit tests lets teams quickly identify and resolve issues.

-Finally, following the testing pyramid model ensures comprehensive test coverage, from individual components to the system as a whole.
-This also aligns closely with Agile principles, enhancing software development quality while maintaining speed and adaptability.
+Finally, following the testing pyramid model ensures test coverage from individual components to the system as a whole.
+This aligns closely with Agile principles, improving software development quality while maintaining speed and adaptability.

 The testing pyramid in practice